 There is an international mango festival held in Delhi, India held every year since 1987.
 Included is over 50 mango growers from across the country.
 There are competitions and quizzes on the many aspects of mangos including different uses in cuisine as well as the many different varieties, of which there are more than 550.

-Some fun facts about mangos:
+Fun facts about mangos:

-20 million tons of mangos are grown annually.
+- 20 million tons of mangos are grown annually.

-They are related to cashews and pistachios.
+- They are related to cashews and pistachios.

-They provide 100 percent of your daily vitamin C
+- They provide 100 percent of your daily vitamin C

-A basket of mangos is a gesture of friendship in India.
+- A basket of mangos is a gesture of friendship in India.

-Mango trees can grow as tall as 100 feet!
+- Mango trees can grow as tall as 100 feet!

-Most of the mangos sold in the U.S. come from Mexico, Peru, Ecuador, Brazil, Guatemala, and Haiti.
+- Most of the mangos sold in the U.S. come from Mexico, Peru, Ecuador, Brazil, Guatemala, and Haiti.

-There are also festivals in other places including Canada, Jamaica, the Philippines, and the USA.
+- There are also festivals in other places including Canada, Jamaica, the Philippines, and the USA.

-How to Celebrate Mango Day
+How to celebrate National Mango Day

 On Mango day go buy a bunch of mangos and try out different recipes.
 The mango you choose should be slightly soft to the tough.
 If it is firm, it is not yet ripe.
 If you happen to get a not yet ripe mango, try cutting out some cubes and putting a little salt on it, it won’t be as juicy, but tastes quite nice.
 Mangos are generally sweet and it’s generally just the inside meat of the fruit that is consumed.

-Mango and Banana Smoothie
+Mango and Banana Smoothie recipe

-3 mangos (about 3 pounds), peeled, pitted and chopped
+- 3 mangos (about 3 pounds), peeled, pitted and chopped

-¾ cup low-fat milk
+- ¾ cup low-fat milk

-1 cup ice
+- 1 cup ice

 - 1 teaspoon honey